2018 United States House of Representatives elections in Washington

 The 2018 United States House of Representatives elections in Washington were held on November 6, 2018, to elect the 10 U.S. representatives from the state of Washington, one from each of the state's 10 congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
-All nine incumbents seeking re-election were re-elected, however the Democratic Party won the open-seat in the 8th District previously held by a Republican, improving from a 6-4 margin to a 7-3 margin.
+All nine incumbents seeking re-election were re-elected, but the Democratic Party won the open-seat in the 8th District previously held by a Republican, improving from a 6–4 margin to a 7–3 margin.

 Overview

 Results of the 2018 United States House of Representatives elections in Washington by district:

 District 1

 The 1st congressional district is located along the Puget Sound from the Canada–US border to King County.

-The district has a PVI of D+6.
-The incumbent is Democrat Suzan DelBene, who has represented the district since 2012.
+The district had a PVI of D+6.
+The incumbent was Democrat Suzan DelBene, who had represented the district since 2012.
 She was re-elected with 55% of the vote in 2016.